WORLD PREMIERE

 DAVID M. SMITH (PM/LIGHTING DESIGNER) (he/him) has worked as a Set Designer, Lighting Designer and Technical Director in New York, Philadelphia, Baltimore and Washington, DC.
 Recently his work in lighting design has been seen in the Conservatory at MGM National Harbor and for both TedX MidAtlantic and TedX Bethesda.
 David is currently the Technical Director of the Performing Arts Center At St. Mary's College of Md where he also teaches and designs lighting.

-TYRA BELL (PROPS DESIGNER) is a Scorpio and native Washingtonian who loves roller skating.
+TYRA BELL (PROPS DESIGNER/ASSISTANT SET DESIGN-SCENIC CHARGE) is a Scorpio and native Washingtonian who loves roller skating.
 She currently works as a prop shop supervisor at the Clarice Smith Performing Arts Center at the University of Maryland and has been working in theater the past 5 years.
 Occasionally, she also works at Anthropologie as an unofficial assistant display artist, building unique, whimsical installations throughout the store.
 She has spent many years at Sitar Arts Center on both the mural and musical team and has become a skilled painter and resourceful craftsman.
 Recently, she became an active member in the Local 22 IATSE stagehand union, and occasionally helps to prepare for concerts or Broadway shows.
 Tyra has a degree from Rhode Island School of Design in furniture design.
 Someday she hopes to have her own practice as a sculptor in the DMV, but currently loves the fast paced, high-energy atmosphere in theater.
 In quiet hours you can find Tyra wearing overalls and crocs or under a blanket watching episodes of 90210.

 DAVID LAMONT WILSON (SOUND DESIGNER) is thrilled to be returning to Voices Festival Productions.
 He is especially thrilled to be working with Ari, Lorraine, Kate and this fantastic cast and crew.
 Wilson’s most recent sound designs include the critically acclaimed production of Confederates at Mosaic Theater, Chicken & Biscuits at the Virginia Repertory Theatre and the off Broadway production of ”Queens Girl In The World” for Abingdon Theatre Company and "School Girls, Or The African Mean Girls Play for Hangar Theatre Company.
 Favorite sound designs include the Atlanta Alliance Theatre production of "The C.A.
 Lyons Project" (Suzi Bass Award nominated), “Wig Out” at Studio Theatre, The Welder's "Not Enuf Lifetimes," Charter Theatre’s production of “Am I Black Enough Yet?,” “Dead Man Walking” at American University, and “Titus” for the Washington Shakespeare Theatre.
 His resume also includes designs at the Kennedy Center, Signature Theatre, Arena Stage, Imagination Stage, the National Conservatory of Dramatic Arts, Catholic University, and Georgetown University to name a few.